-- By October 1, of the year prior to anticipated enrollment, submit the FACHEX application to the FACHEX coordinator along with the names of the participating institution(s) to which your child is planning to apply for admission.
+- By Oct.
+1 of the year before anticipated enrollment, complete the FACHEX Google Form from SLU Benefits along with the names of the participating institution(s) to which your child is planning to apply for admission.

-- The FACHEX coordinator at each institution where your child applied will inform students whether or not he/she will receive a FACHEX award.
+- The FACHEX coordinator at each institution where your child applied will inform students whether or not they will receive a FACHEX award.
 Most schools make FACHEX decisions after March 1.

 Non-SLU Employee Policies and Procedures

 Saint Louis University only awards FACHEX to incoming freshmen students.
-Transfer students or current students whose parent become eligible for the benefit after they have started college are not eligible.
+Transfer students or current students whose parent becomes eligible for the benefit after the student starts college are not eligible.

 - Before Feb.
-1, eligible employees at participating universities must notify the FACHEX coordinator at your home institution with your child's legal name, mailing address, Social Security number and the names of the participating institution(s) to which your child is planning to apply for admission.
+1, eligible employees at participating universities must notify the FACHEX coordinator at their home institution with their child's legal name, mailing address, Social Security number and the names of the participating institution(s) to which their child is planning to apply for admission.

-- Your student applies to Saint Louis University.
+- The student applies to Saint Louis University.

 - Saint Louis University makes FACHEX decisions after March 1.
-After decisions have been made, the FACHEX coordinator informs each eligible student whether or not he or she will be offered a FACHEX award.
+After decisions have been made, the FACHEX coordinator informs each eligible student whether or not he or she has been offered a FACHEX award.